What's It to You: Background

-Content

-The song is about a man who is confessing his love to a woman and explaining what love means to him.
-He wants to know what love is to her.

 Critical reception

 Geoffrey Hines of The Washington Post wrote that "What's It to You" is "A silly little song that could be dismissed if it weren't for the way Walker glides into the catchy chorus melody."
 Larry Daniels of KNIX in Phoenix said What's It To You "Is one of our three best records right now."
 Dave Moulter of the Observer-Reporter wrote, "What's It to You is representative of the Beaumont, Texas native style: good hard country with rock tinges that immediately make you want to dance."
 In 1999, while reviewing "Live Laugh Love", Lance Ringel of The Ledger wrote, "...What's It To You – a song which could just as easily have scaled the pop charts, and which remains of the best country-rock tunes of the decade."

 Kevin John Coyne of Country Universe listed "What's It to You " as the 161st best country single of the 1990s and wrote, "He infuses his performance with such raw, electric energy that the song becomes an invigorating anthem for those who couldn't be more convinced of their love for someone.
 And that final clap-along chorus?
 Pure joy."